autoplot/documentation/md/Autoplot_from_source.md

 ```
 git clone --recurse-submodules git@github.com:autoplot/autoplot.git
-cd autoplot/Autoplot
-ant jar
 ```

-Check out the sources with Netbeans or some other svn client into the directory "autoplot"
+(The recurse-submodules option also clones the Das2 library which is integral and needed for Autoplot.)
+Check out the sources with Netbeans or into the directory "autoplot"

 There are a number Netbeans projects that can be built with ant.
 They